geneb/TurboProfessional/README.md

-# Turbo Power Professional v5.22
+# TurboPower Turbo Professional v5.22
 -------------------------------------------

 22 years ago, TurboPower Software closed their doors as a retail software company and released all of their development libraries the for Borland[1]/CodeGear/Embarcadero Delphi compiler.
 These items were released under a Mozilla 1.1 license.